Download This Sample

 - They have long necks and legs, and can run at rates of up to 48 km/h (30 mph).

-- The neck of the emu is light blue and shows through its meager feathers.
+- The neck of the emu is light blue and shows through its sparse covering of feathers.

 - They have dark brown plumage with a shaggy appearance.

-- The eyes of an emu are protected by nictitating films.
+- The eyes of an emu are protected by a nictitating membrane.

-- A one of a kind element of the emu quill is the twofold rachis rising up out of a solitary shaft.
+- A unique feature of the emu quill is the two-fold rachis rising up out of a single shaft.

-- There is a large population living on the east side of Australia.
+- There is a large population living on the eastern side of Australia.